Want to Hire a Student Worker?

 I've Hired a Student-Now What?

-- Before your student begins working, you must notify Elizabeth Griswold (EGriswold@pencol.edu) and let her know whom you have hired.
-She will then contact the student and inform them on what steps to take.
+- Before your student begins working, you must notify Elizabeth Griswold (EGriswold@pencol.edu) and let her know whom you wish to hire.
+She will let you know if the student is eligible or ineligible for work study, and then she will contact the student and inform them on what steps to take.

 - Your student worker will be required to complete new-hire paperwork if they haven't worked on campus previously.
 They may also require a background check depending on the position they will be working in.

-- Once Human Resources has processed the student, they will alert Elizabeth Griswold who will then create an ENSRC for the student.
+- Once Human Resources has processed the student's paperwork, they will alert Elizabeth Griswold who will then create a work-study ENSRC (Employment Notice & Service Record) for the student.

-- Elizabeth (or HR) will then contact both student and supervisor and alert them that the student is available to begin working.
+- Elizabeth (or HR) will then contact both student and supervisor and alert them that the student is able to begin working.
 Students may NOT begin working until this point, even if the quarter has already started.

-- The student's login for the TLR Payroll system will be created within a few days of when your student worker is eligible to begin working.
-All student workers must access their timesheets via the TLR system.
+- The student's timesheet access in the ctcLink system will be created within a few days of when your student worker is eligible to begin working.
+All student workers must access their timesheets via the ctcLink system.
 If you need assistance with navigating or using the system, please contact Human Resources directly.

 Things to Remember: